Natural Baby Life logo (480 x 130)

 The best things to order at Taco Bell during pregnancy

 Most fast food is high in calories, fat, sodium, and refined carbohydrates.
-During pregnancy, it’s best to limit your intake of these to ensure you’re getting proper nutrition and to avoid issues with blood pressure and high blood sugar.
-You can make modifications, like choosing vegetarian or chicken as a protein over ground beef.
+Depending on your pregnancy, you may need to limit your intake of these to ensure you’re getting proper nutrition and to avoid issues with blood pressure and high blood sugar.

 Chicken Soft Taco